 Obviously, we can't touch on every aspect of this question in a brief response of this nature.
 Because of this, we'd like to offer an alternative.
 If you'd like to discuss your hopes, fears, apprehensions, and concerns about parenting with a member of our staff, we hope you'll feel free to give our counselors a call.
 They'd be more than happy to spend some time talking with you over the phone.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg discuss how a newborn affects a marriage and especially the sexual relationship.
+How Children Impact Married Life: Gary and Barb Rosberg discuss how a newborn affects a marriage and especially the sexual relationship.

 Preparing to Start a Family